MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-windowsexplorer.md

 <!-- Description-Source-ADMX -->
 Prevents users from using My Computer to gain access to the content of selected drives.

-If you enable this setting, users can browse the directory structure of the selected drives in My Computer or File Explorer, but they cannot open folders and access the contents.
-Also, they cannot use the Run dialog box or the Map Network Drive dialog box to view the directories on these drives.
+If you enable this setting, users can browse the directory structure of the selected drives in My Computer or File Explorer, but they can't open folders and access the contents.
+Also, they can't use the Run dialog box or the Map Network Drive dialog box to view the directories on these drives.

 To use this setting, select a drive or combination of drives from the drop-down list.
 To allow access to all drive directories, disable this setting or select the "Do not restrict drives" option from the drop-down list.

 > [!NOTE]
 > The icons representing the specified drives still appear in My Computer, but if users double-click the icons, a message appears explaining that a setting prevents the action.

-Also, this setting does not prevent users from using programs to access local and network drives.
-And, it does not prevent them from using the Disk Management snap-in to view and change drive characteristics.
+Also, this setting doesn't prevent users from using programs to access local and network drives.
+And, it doesn't prevent them from using the Disk Management snap-in to view and change drive characteristics.

 Also, see the "Hide these specified drives in My Computer" setting.
 <!-- NoViewOnDrive-Description-End -->